Headless WebAuthn | Teleport

 Prerequisites

 - A Teleport cluster with WebAuthn configured.
-See the Second Factor: WebAuthn guide.
+See the Harden your Cluster Against IdP Compromises guide.

 - WebAuthn hardware device, such as YubiKey.